 The rubber doesn’t look ultra-durable though, for those that are wondering.
 This isn’t your outdoor XDR stuff, just fairly good solid rubber.
 These should hold up better than an average modern sneaker primarily made for indoors.

 How much longer?
 I really don’t know.
-I wouldn’t put these in my top 5 most durable outdoor options if that helps somewhat.
+I wouldn’t put these in my top 5 most durable outdoor options if that helps.
+I have no doubts a full season of outdoor hoops won’t be much of an issue with the Embiid 1.

 Forget about the Curry 7’s Micro G & HOVR combo though – those are still much stiffer and lower to the ground compared to how the Embiid One implements its cushion tech.